Summary and Analysis of “Go and Catch a Falling Star”

 Third Stanza of the Song

-In last stanza of the poem, the poet seems a bit convinced that it is possible to find a true and fair woman.
+In the last stanza of the poem, the poet seems a bit convinced that it is possible to find a true and fair woman.
 However, he further says that she might be true and fair for that moment but not for a long time.
 Means, poet does not believe in consistency for love in women.

 He promises that if someone become successful at finding a woman who is both fair and true, he himself would go on a pilgrimage to see her.
 Such a true and fair woman would be worthy of worship.